Home Up Search

 CLICK ICON for PDF DOWNLOAD

 Thanks to those "Car Crazy" folks who have purchased the Gas Saver System and commented on the improved starts and reduced gas usage they have achieved.
-Many purchased our 6 foot prefitted GSS, Part Number WAT FB6, a 3 foot system, FB3, is also available.
+Many purchased our 6 foot prefitted GSS, Part Number WAT FB6, a 3 or 4 foot system, FB3 or FB4 are also available.

 ONE PAGE SUMMARY